PranaliSawant1211/Online-Adaptive-Assessment-Platform/README.md

-# Online Adaptive Assessment Platform
+# SMART QUIZ: AI-powered Adaptive Assessment Platform

 An intelligent platform built using Flask that delivers an adaptive assessment experience.
 The platform dynamically adjusts question difficulty based on user performance, ensuring a personalized and engaging testing process.
 The platform also incorporates a **Decision Tree** model for question selection, optimizing the assessment experience.